-Missouri ranks 45th nationally in revenue per mile, primarily because the state's large system - the nation's seventh largest with 33,832 miles of highways - is funded with one of the lowest fuel taxes in the country: 17 cents per gallon.
-Missouri also ranks seventh nationally in the number of bridges with 10,397.
+Missouri ranks 48th nationally in revenue per mile, primarily because the state's large system - the nation's seventh largest with 33,830 miles of highways - is funded with one of the lowest fuel taxes in the country: 17 cents per gallon.
+This ranking will be updated in 2022 and in subsequent years to reflect the increase in motor fuel tax.
+Missouri also ranks seventh nationally in the number of bridges with 10,399.
 This does not include the city and county system of roads and bridges, which includes an additional 97,000 miles of county roads and city streets, and nearly 14,000 bridges.